 It is Jason's joy and comfort, however, that conveys more than words that he is truly home at NVTC.

 Jason is the "Face of VOR."
-He and his peers around the country who require specialized, high quality, life-sustaining ICF/MR supports are who motivate VOR's advocacy.
+He and his peers around the country who require specialized, high quality, life-sustaining ICF/IID supports are who motivate VOR's advocacy.
 For 27-years, we have championed individual rights to choose residential services and supports that meet individualized needs.

 Meet Seth.
 He is the son of Sybil and Russ Finken.
 Sybil is VOR's co-President.
-In this short video, you will see a small snapshot of his significant care needs, provided with compassion at Glenwood Resource Center, a public ICF/MR in Glenwood, Iowa.
+In this short video, you will see a small snapshot of his significant care needs, provided with compassion at Glenwood Resource Center, a public ICF/IID* in Glenwood, Iowa.

 Reality: ICFs/ID provide services specifically designed to protect the health and welfare of people coping with intellectual disabilities and other developmental disabilities.

 Misperception #2: ICFs/IID are like warehouses where people are trapped and isolated.

 Reality: ICFs/IID go beyond the label 'warehouse' and instead involve caring communities where services and support are given individually.

 Misperception #3: Staff at ICFs/IID are short staffed and receive inadequate training to deal with the intellectually disabled.